katossky/katossky.github.io/_posts/2016-05-19-germany-on-track.md

 ## ... and quickly analysed

 The first and happy result is that data from *dnetz* (in blue) are complete, with one consistent and continuous line from Flensburg to Aachen.
-This is to oppose to the track from OpenStreetMap, which is completely irregular, with many line breaks causing an ugly rendering on the map<label for="sn-leaflet" class="sidenote-number"></label><input type="checkbox" id="sn-leaflet"/><span class='sidenote'>I use the `JavaScript` library {% include logo.md what='leaflet' %} the construction of the map.
+This is to oppose to the track from *OpenStreetMap*, which is completely irregular, with many line breaks causing an ugly rendering on the map<label for="sn-leaflet" class="sidenote-number"></label><input type="checkbox" id="sn-leaflet"/><span class='sidenote'>I use the `JavaScript` library {% include logo.md what='leaflet' %} for the construction of the map.
 I will explain how it works an other day but you can already have a look at [this intoductive exemple](http://leafletjs.com){: .discreet} on *Leaflet*'s website.</span>.

 The second (and less happy) result is that the two tracks surprisingly disagree on non-negligeable parts of the itinerary, for instance at the arrival to Hambburg.